matthetherington/matthetherington.github.io/_posts/2019-10-04-writing-maintainable-react-tests-with-jest-and-enzyme.md

 Our tests should give us a high degree of confidence that a particular component is behaving correctly, and **only** that it is behaving correctly.
 If something behaves properly then it is of no consequence exactly how it is implemented.

-Well-written tests should allow us to refactor a component when needed without changing any of the tests.
-If the test code is identical to before and it still passes then we can be confident that we haven't introduced any bugs.
+A well-written test should allow us to refactor a component without having to change the test code.
+If the test code is identical to before and it still passes then we can be confident that we haven't introduced any new bugs.
 Any time we have to make a change to the test code while we are refactoring, we introduce the possibility of error.

 Lets say we have the following button component which when clicked will disable itself: